PaulineAnnBar/ore.id-HER-dao-hackerhouse/README.md

 Create a new ORE ID application at https://oreid.io/developer/new-app.
 Make sure you select Ethereum Ropsten to follow along with this walkthrough.

 ### Quick Setup
-This guide comes with a script that will set up the projects in each article's folder to be ran.
-Be sure to to first add your app_id to the .env.local-example file.
+This guide comes with a script that will set up the projects in each article's folder for use.
+Be sure to first add your app_id to the .env.local-example file.
 Then, run the quickstart script by entering the following in the command shell.

 ```bash
 sh quickstart.sh
 ```

+All of the articles will now be ready to start.
+Start each article seperatly using ```yarn start``` from inside the articles folder.

-### To install project dependencies use:
+### Manuall install project dependencies:

 If you wish to run the sample code.
 It will be necessarry to install the dependencies in each of the article's folder.